Public Welfare, National Progress Among Govts Priorities: Prime Minister Muhammad Shehbaz Sharif - UrduPoint

 Public Welfare, National Progress Among Govt's Priorities: Prime Minister Muhammad Shehbaz Sharif

-Prime Minister Muhammad Shehbaz Sharif on Wednesday said public welfare and national progress were among the properties of the federal government and the Pakistan Muslim League-Nawaz
+Prime Minister Muhammad Shehbaz Sharif on Wednesday said public welfare and national progress were among the priorities of the federal government and the Pakistan Muslim League-Nawaz

 The prime minister was talking to former members of the Provincial Assembly of Punjab, a PM Office Media Wing press release said.

-Former MPAs, including Rana Mashhood, Auneza Fatima, Rahila Khadim Hussain and Rumesh Singh, separately called on the prime minister.
+Former MPAs, including Rana Mashhood, Aneeza Fatima, Rahila Khadim Hussain and Rumesh Singh, separately called on the prime minister.

 During meetings, the overall national and provincial political situation was discussed.